New production investment to total $2.5 billion

-According to the Five-Year Leading Fixed Assets Investors rating compiled by the Expert magazine, Andrey Melnichenko (EuroChem, SUEK, SGC) is the top Russian private investor in the national industries other than oil and gas.
+According to the Five-Year Leading Fixed Assets Investors rating compiled by the Expert magazine, Andrey Melnichenko (EuroChem, SUEK, Siberian Generating Company) is the top Russian private investor in the national industries other than oil and gas.

-The investment made by his companies account for 20% of the total investment by all non-oil-and-gas Russian companies over the past five years.
+The investment made by his companies amount to 20% of the total investment by all non-oil-and-gas Russian companies over the past five years.

-Over the past 15 years, Andrey Melnichenko's companies have invested around $21 billion , which is a record figure for non-oil-and-gas industries in Russia.
+Over the past 15 years, Andrey Melnichenko's companies have invested approximately $21 billion in all three areas, which is a record figure for non-oil-and-gas industries in Russia.

-The companies where I have a major stake are EuroChem, a manufacturer of fertilisers and other chemicals, SUEK, a coal producer, and SGC that produces electricity and heat.
+— The companies where I have a major stake are EuroChem, a manufacturer of fertilisers and other chemicals, SUEK, a coal producer, and Siberian Generating Company that produces electricity and heat.
 Each of these keeps growing at a fast pace.

-Concerning EuroChem, the formal opening ceremony of our new plant in the Leningrad Region will take place at the SPIEF tomorrow.
+Concerning EuroChem, the formal opening ceremony of our new plant in the Leningrad Region will take place at the forum [St. Petersburg International Economic Forum] tomorrow.
 This is a serious project dealing with millions of tonnes of ammonia.
-Tomorrow we are also going to sign the papers initiating the construction of another our future facility, which will produce ammonia, urea and methanol.
+Tomorrow we are also going to sign the papers initiating the construction of our another future facility, which will produce ammonia, urea and methanol.
 It will be built here in the Leningrad Region – same site, new story, and $2.5 billion.
 These are two major project EuroChem is about to launch.
 As for other news concerning this company, it continues the construction of potash plants in Perm and Volgograd, with a total investment of up to $7 billion.
 And that’s about how one company is doing.

 SUEK is actively developing coal mining in the regions where it operates and going through a major mining equipment upgrade.
 We are constructing new facilities and expanding our port on the Pacific coast of Russia as part of a project already under way.
 We will bring our shipment capacity from 23 to 40 million tonnes.
 This is our second story.

-SGC is an active participant in the programme for the development and upgrade of energy facilities – that’s big figures – we also participate in modernisation of the heat supply systems of our cities.
+SGC is an active participant in the programme for the development and upgrade of energy facilities – that’s big figures – modernisation of the heat supply systems of our cities.
 Overall, we continue our work across all areas.